Colorado Water Divisions

-All the water in Colorado is from precipitation and all the rivers in Colorado flow out to other states.
-That's why Colorado carefully manages our state's water through a well-organized system of water divisions.
+All of the water in the state of Colorado falls as precipitation, and all of the rivers that flow through our state end outside of Colorado’s borders.
+This is why Colorado carefully manages our state's water, through a well-organized system of water divisions.

-- Division One is the South Platte River basin.
-It includes Denver, Aurora, Boulder, Fort Collins, Greeley and Fort Morgan;
+- Division One is in the South Platte River basin.
+It includes: Denver, Aurora, Boulder, Fort Collins, Greeley and Fort Morgan.

-- Division Two is the Arkansas River basin.
-It includes Colorado Springs, Pueblo, Buena Vista, Salida, Trinidad and Leadville;
+- Division Two is in the Arkansas River basin.
+It includes: Colorado Springs, Pueblo, Buena Vista, Salida, Trinidad and Leadville.

-- Division Three, the Rio Grande basin, includes Alamosa, Monte Vista, Del Norte, Creed and Saguache
+- Division Three is in the Rio Grande basin and includes: Alamosa, Monte Vista, Del Norte, Creed and Saguache.

-- Division Four contains the Gunnison and San Miguel rivers, and part of the Dolores River.
-Cities in Division Four include Gunnison, Delta, Grand Junction, Telluride and Ouray
+- Division Four is in the Gunnison, San Miguel, and a portion of the Dolores River Basin.
+Cities in Division Four include: Gunnison, Delta, Grand Junction, Telluride and Ouray.

-- Division Five is the Colorado River basin, excluding the Gunnison River basin.
-Glenwood Springs, Aspen, Vail, Dillon and Eagle are in Division Five
+- Division Five is in the Colorado River basin, but excludes the Gunnison River basin.
+Therefore, Glenwood Springs, Aspen, Vail, Dillon and Eagle are in Division Five.

-- Division Six contains the Yampa, White and North Platte rivers, and includes the towns of Craig, Meeker, Rangely and Walden
+- Division Six is in the Yampa, White and North Platte river basins, and includes the towns of: Craig, Meeker, Rangely and Walden.

-- Division Seven contains the San Juan and Dolores rivers.
-It includes Durango, Pagosa Springs, Bayfield and Dove Creek.
+- Division Seven is in the San Juan and Dolores river Basins.
+So, it includes the towns of Durango, Pagosa Springs, Bayfield and Dove Creek.

 Do you have a question?
 Try Ask an Expert!